My-Dog-Spot/happy-puppy/README.md

 # This is a Code Fellows 201 Class Project
 http://codefellows.org/

 “Scratch a dog and you’ll find a permanent job.” – Franklin P. Jones (humourist)

+### You can visit our deployed site here: https://my-dog-spot.com/

 Image attributions